For Authors|For Editors|For Reviewers

 • Defining the Aims and Scope of the Journal.

-• Understanding journal’s editorial procedure and overviewing the editorial process.
+• Understanding the journal’s editorial procedure and overviewing the editorial process.

 • Attending meetings with the publisher or publication board to promote the journal.